Honest limits

 The Nile Red staining method — published in Scientific Reports (Maes et al., 2017), validated at scale in Frontiers in Chemistry (Mason et al., 2018), and used in dozens of follow-on surveys — has documented specificity (Nile Red binds plastic and a handful of other hydrophobic particles, not minerals or salts) and documented repeatability (±10–15% inter-run on the same sample).
 Sensitivity depends on filter pore size; at 1 µm the kit catches the microplastic fraction.

-An at-home kit is more accurate than the marketing on most filter packaging (which makes broad “removes contaminants” claims without specifying which) and less accurate than a lab using gold-standard instruments like py-GC/MS or micro-FTIR (which identify polymer chemistry the kit can't).
+An in-home kit is more accurate than the marketing on most filter packaging (which makes broad “removes contaminants” claims without specifying which) and less accurate than a lab using gold-standard instruments like py-GC/MS or micro-FTIR (which identify polymer chemistry the kit can't).
 Use the right tool for the question.

 Accuracy by question

-| Question | At-home kit | Lab (gold standard) |
+| Question | In-home kit | Lab (gold standard) |

 |---|---|---|